Cockermouth: Landmarks

+Demography

+The population in the 1841 census was 4,940 inhabitants.
+At the 2021 census, the parish had a population of 8,847, and the built up area as defined by the Office for National Statistics had a population of 8,860.
+The population had been 8,761 at the 2011 census.

 Economy and services

 Built as a market town, close to a fast-flowing river in a farming area with a tradition of cloth weaving, Cockermouth became a hub for spinning and weaving.
 The town had a fulling mill by 1156 and by the mid-19th century there were over forty industrial sites; mills (wool, linen, cotton), hat factories, tanneries and smaller concerns making chairs, churns, mangle rollers, nails and farm machinery.

 With the need for steam power, industrialisation declined, but the coming of the railway and the Victorian holiday, together with the power of Wordsworth's publications, meant that Cockermouth became an early inland tourist centre.
 The local economy is still reliant today on farming and tourism, with light industrial facilities servicing local needs.
 Industrialisation and hence work has moved to the west coast around Carlisle and Workington, and includes servicing the nuclear facilities at Sellafield.

 Road haulier Lawsons Haulage Limited is a major employer in the town.